joel-chu/To1source_event/README.md

 If you don't like the `$`, you can use the alias version.

-For browser you can include the `dist/to1source-event-alias.js`, for ES6 `import To1sourceEvent from '@to1source/event/alias'`
+- browser you can include the `dist/to1source-event.alias.js`
+- ES6 `import To1SourceEvent from '@to1source/event/alias'`
-for node you can `require('@tosource/event/dist/alias')`
+- node you can `require('@tosource/event/dist/alias')`

 And that will gives you the following alias version: